brettchalupa/brettcodes/_projects/fair-read.md

 We built the application for Fair-Read, a collection of free ebooks for English language learners.
 Users can take a self-placement test to determine their reading level.
 The application then recommends books based on the results.

-Our responsibilities include user interface design, developing new features, and maintaining the infrastructure and apps.
+Our responsibilities included user interface design, developing the app, and maintaining the infrastructure.

-The architecture of the project consists of Ruby on Rails and AWS S3 for serving the books.
+The architecture of the project consists of Ruby on Rails for the core application and AWS S3 for hosting the books.